-SIZE OF PROGRAM/FULL-TIME STATUS
+SIZE OF PROGRAM

 The normal number of credits for a full-time student is 12 credits.
 The maximum number of credits that a student may register for is 18.
-A student who wishes to register for more than 18 credits must secure written approval in advance of enrollment from the Committee on Academic Policy and Standards.
+A student who wishes to register for more than 18 credits must secure written approval prior to their enrollment date(refer to school calendar for dates) from the Committee on Academic Policy and Standards.
 Students on probation may register for a maximum of 12 credits and/or conditions stipulated by the Committee on Academic Policy and Standards and the graduate program advisor.